plotly/plotly.py/doc/python/webgl-vs-svg.md

 The following array data types are supported:

+- float32
+- float64
 - int8
 - uint8
 - int16
 - uint16
 - int32
 - uint32
-- float32
-- float64
 - int64*
 - uint64*

 *If the array dtype is **int64** and **uint64**, often the default dtype for arrays in NumPy when no dtype is specified, those dtypes will be changed to other types internally by Plotly.py where possible.
+When working with NumPY directly, you can [specify the `dtype`](https://numpy.org/doc/stable/user/basics.types.html#array-types-and-conversions-between-types) when creating `ndarray` objects.

 ### Unsupported Attributes